bigashman/roadshow/07-jboss.md

 Wait a second!
 Why are the baseball stadiums not showing up?
 Well, that is because we haven't actually added a database to the application yet.
 We will do that in the next lab.
-Congratulations on deploying your first application using S2I on the OpenShift Origin Platform!
+Congratulations on deploying your first application using S2I on the OpenShift Platform!

 **[End of Lab 7](/)**